abiosoft/hello-caddy/README.md

   "directive": "hello"
 }
 ```
-It also contains a Caddyfile.
-This is used to test the middleware in action by using the custom directive `hello`.
+It also contains a Caddyfile that enables our new middleware by using the custom directive `hello`.
 ```
 0.0.0.0